Sara Collins (fighter): Bellator MMA

 After going 3-0 on the Australian regionals, Collins made her Bellator debut, Collins faced Pam Sorenson faced on March 31, 2023, at Bellator 293.
 She won the fight via a scarf hold armlock submission in the first round.

 Collins faced Sinead Kavanagh on September 23, 2023, at Bellator 299.
 She won the fight via split decision.

 Collins faced Leah McCourt in a Bellator Women's Featherweight title eliminator on September 14, 2024, at Bellator Champions Series 5, winning the fight via a rear-naked choke submission in the first round.

 Professional Fighters League

-Collins is scheduled to face Cris Cyborg for the PFL Women's Featherweight Championship on December 13, 2025, at PFL Europe 4.
+Collins faced Cris Cyborg for the PFL Women's Featherweight Championship on December 13, 2025, at PFL Europe 4.
+She lost the fight via a rear-naked choke in round three.